dferry795/PTM-Analysis-Workflow/README.md

 The PTM disrupting data shows all mutations which disrupt a PTM across the genome.
 This data is called ***PTM_Disrupting_Mutations.csv*** and is located in the data/ directory of this github.

+Lastly, make sure to download the **idmap.xlsx** in the data/ directory.
+This is an ID conversion between the uniprot IDs in the TCGA data and the regular gene name in the PTMD database.
+This file will help us merge these two files together.

 Feel free to download these two data files directly from this github in the data/ directory to begin.

 ## Second: Inner join TCGA and PTM Disrupting data in R